1tomany/pdf-ai/README.md

-# PDF Extractor
+# PDFAI
-This library extracts data from PDF files.
+PDFAI is a simple PHP library that makes extracting data from PDFs for large language models easy.
+It

 ## Installation
 ```